Training Outcomes Within Your Budget!

 3) Aerospace and defence: In highly regulated and safety-critical sectors like aerospace and defence, COCOMO helps predict the effort and costs needed for Software Development in systems like avionics and missile control.

-4) Enterprise solutions: Large corporations use COCOMO to estimate the scope and effort required for the implementation of enterprise-level software systems, such as ERP (Enterprise Resource Planning) and CRM (Customer Relationship Management) solutions.
+4) Enterprise solutions: Large corporations use COCOMO to estimate the scope and effort required for implementing enterprise-level software systems.
+This includes solutions such as ERP (Enterprise Resource Planning) and CRM (Customer Relationship Management).

 5) Healthcare software: COCOMO assists in estimating the resources needed to develop Electronic Health Record (EHR) systems, medical imaging software, and telemedicine applications.